 The holiday long-recognized as Columbus Day is formally celebrated as Indigenous Peoples' Day by Alabama, Alaska, Hawaii, Iowa, Louisiana, Maine, Michigan, Minnesota, New Mexico, North Carolina, Oklahoma, Oregon, South Dakota, Virginia, Wisconsin, Washington DC, and Indigenous communities all across the US.

-L-R: Echinacea, St. John's Wort, Yarrow; images curtesy of Unsplash
+L-R: Echinacea, St. John's Wort, Yarrow; images courtesy of Unsplash

 According to a paper in the American Journal of Clinical Nutrition by A.T.
 Borchers et al.(1), 7 of the top 10 most common dietary supplements sold in the United States at the time of publishing were used by Indigenous Americans for their medical properties.